vmware-archive/macchiato/README.md

         }
     }
   ```
-3. Copy the macchiato .aar file you downloaded into `libs`+
+3. Copy the macchiato .aar file you downloaded into `libs`
 4. Finally add the dependencies to your `build.gradle`:

   ```groovy